rust-bakery/nom/README.md

 ## Features

-Here are the current and planned features, with their actual status:
+Here are the current and planned features, with their status:
 - [x] **zero copy**:
   - [x] **in the parsers**: a parsing chain will always return a reference to its input data
   - [x] **in the producers and consumers**: some copying still happens